filiabel/design_ideation_experiment/README.md

 * The experiment itself and other related files related to running the PsychoPy experiment are stored in [this folder](psychopy/README.md).
   * Contains a folder with snippets of useful scripts/code used in PsychoPy's code components throughout the experiment.
 E.g. communication with Pupil Capture software and sound capture.
   * PsychoPy version 2021.1.4 (Standalone) was used to build and run the experiment.
 All necessary Python libraries should be installed by default with the Standalone PsychoPy software (e.g. `zmq` for Pupil Network API and `sounddevice` for audio recording).
-  * Previous versions of the PsychoPy experiment is also included.
-One which annotates the experiment timeline using LabStreamingLayer (LSL).
-Some components may differ from the final experiment.
-This can be useful if one are to recreate the experiment with additional biosensors (e.g. EEG, fMRI) in tandem with eye tracking.
+  * Code to show how to use LabStreamingLayer (LSL) in the PsychoPy experiment is also included.
+This can be useful to implement if one are to recreate the experiment with additional biosensors (e.g. EEG, fMRI) in tandem with eye tracking.
 Pupil Core also supports LSL.
 * `environment.yml` contains all requirements to do data processing and analysis.
 It can be installed using `conda env create -f environment.yml` in Anaconda prompt.
 * Code used for data analysis can be found in [this folder](data_analysis/README.md).
   * Helper function for writing LSL streams saved in .xdf format to .csv.
 This was not used in the experiment, as communcation was done with Pupil Network API.